Lezakh/print_topics_from_feed/README.md

-# print_topics_from_feed
+# Print topics from specific feed
-Print topics on a define area from a located feed
+Print topics on a define area from specific feed